sebastianspicker/chronikwerk/docs/api.md

 - `X-Hub-Signature`

-Supported algorithms:
+Supported algorithm:

-- `sha1=<hex>`
 - `sha256=<hex>`

 The signature is computed over the raw request body bytes.
-Prefer SHA-256 for new setups.
+SHA-1 compatibility is not supported.

 Example: